MIDASverse/MIDASpy/README.md

 ## Version 1.0.1 (September 2020)

-*v1.0.1 is a minor patch to allow for packaging to PyPi.*
+*v1.0.1 is a minor patch to allow for packaging to PyPi, and updates the package name to pyMIDAS.*

 Key changes in 1.0: